MontrealAI/AGI-Alpha-Node-v0/README.md

 - `npm run ci:ts` — build/codegen for the subgraph.
 - `npm run ci:security` — high-severity dependency audit.
 - `npm run ci:verify` — the full wall before pushing.

+## Operational guarantees

+- **Owner sovereignty:** every critical parameter (pausing, validator roster, identity controllers, stake custody) is owner-triggered and mirrored in telemetry so overrides are safe to execute in production.
+- **Canonical token binding:** `AlphaNodeManager` locks to `$AGIALPHA` at `0xa61a3b3a130a9c20768eebf97e21515a6046a1fa` (18 decimals) to prevent drift.
+- **Observability-first:** `/metrics`, Prometheus, Grafana dashboards, and Alertmanager routes are prewired; linting ensures dashboards render on GitHub and in Grafana identically.
+- **CI-as-gatekeeper:** workflow + required checks enforce lint, tests, coverage, Solidity checks, Docker smoke, subgraph build, security audit, and final verification.
+PRs cannot merge without a green wall.
+- **Non-technical deployability:** `docker-compose up` brings the telemetry wall online, and `npm run ci:verify` mirrors the GitHub workflow so contributors can reproduce the green state locally.

 ## Runbooks and references